PetrKryslUCSD/FinEtools.jl/README.md

 ## News

+- 03/04/2026: Re-implement the distortion of a block for benchmarks.
 - 02/03/2026: Add a composite rule in support of selective reduced integration.
 - 01/26/2025: Relax types in matrix utilities.